twoeths/ssz-z/README.md

 # ssz-z
-An implementation of Ethereum Consensus Spec SimpleSerialize
+An implementation of Ethereum Consensus Spec SimpleSerialize https://github.com/ethereum/consensus-specs/tree/dev/ssz.
+This follows Typescript implementation of Lodestar team https://github.com/ChainSafe/ssz.
+Some features:
+- support generic.
+If you have an application struct, just write a respective ssz struct and create a ssz type then you have an ssz implementation.
+More on that in the example below.
+- designed to support batch hash through `merkleize` function
+- support generic `HashFn` as a parameter when creating a new type

+## Examples

 ## Commands:
 - `zig build test` to run all tests